AkshadAp17/Food/replit.md

   - Added automatic order tracking with status progression
   - Created modern UI with Tailwind CSS similar to Zomato/Swiggy
   - Working on frontend module loading and MIME type configuration
+- July 03, 2025.
+Completed migration from Replit Agent to Replit environment:
+  - Set up PostgreSQL database with proper connection
+  - Created all required database tables using Drizzle migrations
+  - Cleared existing data and populated with sample restaurants and menus
+  - Added 5 restaurants with 22 food items across 5 cuisine categories
+  - Verified all API endpoints are working correctly
+  - Tested homepage navigation and restaurant display functionality
+  - Application now runs cleanly in Replit environment with proper security

 ## User Preferences